 “You can’t mention Halston without mentioning Studio 54,” said Lesley Frowick, Halston’s niece and guest curator.

 Yet walking through the rest of Halston Style, the latest exhibit at the Roslyn museum running through July 9, it’s evident Halston’s influence extended far beyond the exclusive nightclub.
 Eight rooms showcase the glamour and creativity of Halston, a man from humble beginnings who helped give American fashion prestige.

-“He really brought American fashion to the world stage,” said Frowick, the guest curator.
+“He really brought American fashion to the world stage,” said Frowick.
 “He was one of the first American designers to do that.”

 “He knew what the ladies wanted,” Frowick said.

 And the ladies wanted him.
 Years before Halston launched his salon Halston Limited at East 68th Street and Madison Avenue in 1969, he caught the eye of famous milliner Lilly Daché.
 She brought him from Chicago to New York City.
-In 1958, Miss Jessica of Bergdorf offered him a job at Bergdorf Goodman.
+In 1958, he was offered a job at Bergdorf Goodman.
 Halston’s influence became clear when he designed a pillbox hat for First Lady Jackie Kennedy to wear to husband John F. Kennedy’s inauguration in 1961.

-Leave that room and enter a hallway showcasing Halston fragrances, jewelry (in collaboration with designer Elsa Peretti) and cosmetics.
+Leave that room and enter a hallway showcasing Halston fragrances, jewelry (in collaboration with designer Elsa Peretti), and cosmetics.
 It leads to a bigger room with vibrant clothing made of materials he was known for—ultrasuede and cashmere.
-Envision a yellow robe like dress that could easily be worn to a fancy cocktail party; a lavender ultra suede wrap dress; and a turquoise cashmere pajama with a matching cape.
+Envision a yellow robe-inspired dress that could be worn to a fancy cocktail party, a lavender ultra suede wrap dress, and a turquoise cashmere pajama with a matching cape.
 They all emphasize his desire for comfort.

 “It was the simplicity of pulling things from your wardrobe and turning it into a silhouette that everybody could relate to,” said Frowick, who worked for her beloved uncle for several years.
 “That’s what his deal was, wanting to make high fashion really comfortable.”